 Cost at your actual consumption.
 Models with prompt caching often cost less than models with lower list prices, at real-world usage patterns.

 Claude Opus 4.6 via Claude Code is the most capable for complex, multi-file agentic coding.
+GPT-5 is a strong competitor for agentic workflows in the OpenAI ecosystem.
 For pure code generation speed at lower cost, o4-mini and Codestral are competitive.
-For self-hosted: DeepSeek V3 and Llama 4 Maverick.
+For self-hosted: DeepSeek V3.2 and Llama 4 Maverick.
 Most serious developers use at least two models.

 On reasoning benchmarks — mathematical problem solving, logical deduction — R1 is genuinely competitive.
-On general capability, V3 sits within a few points of GPT-4o.
+V3.2 narrows the gap further by integrating reasoning into tool-use natively.
+On general capability, V3.2 is competitive with GPT-4o and Claude Sonnet.
 The meaningful gap is ecosystem maturity, API reliability, compliance certifications, and tool use consistency.

 Roughly 750,000 words in a single session.
 The useful limit is governed by faithfulness — whether the model attends to information at all positions equally.
 Gemini 2.5 Pro and Llama 4 Scout offer the largest windows in their respective categories.